On Location

 Arthur Meyerson

-Arthur Meyerson is recognized as one of America’s finest color photographers and a highly sought after workshop instructor.
-He has traveled throughout the world and all seven continents photographing for advertising, corporate and editorial clients.
+Arthur Meyerson is recognized as one of America’s finest color photographers and a highly sought-after workshop instructor.
+He has traveled throughout the world and all seven continents photographing for advertising, corporate, and editorial clients.
 He is a three-time winner of Adweek’s Southwest Photographer of the Year award, as well as being named one of the 30 best advertising photographers by American Photo.
 In 1999, Arthur was honored by Nikon’s illustrious Legends Behind the Lens series.
-His photographs are exhibited internationally, appear in numerous publications and are part of several permanent museum collections.
+His photographs are exhibited internationally, appear in numerous publications, and are part of several permanent museum collections.
 Arthur’s highly acclaimed book, The Color of Light was published in 2012 and his latest book, The Journey was released in 2017 to much praise.
+In 2022, the Briscoe Center in Austin, Texas acquired his photography archive.

 A popular workshop instructor, Arthur is also part of our Mentorship Program »